FIBA 3x3 Asia Cup

 The FIBA 3x3 Asia Cup is the top basketball tournament in Asia for 3x3 national teams and was first held in 2013 as the FIBA Asia 3x3 Championship in Doha, Qatar.
-In the championship there are 2 events, men's and women's.
+In the championship, there are 2 events, men's and women's.
 Each team has 4 players (3 on court, 1 bench).
 The match is played on a half court and every rule applies as well as a 12-second shot clock and clearance needed on a new possession.

-From 2019 to 2022, the tournament will be held in Changsha, China.
+From 2019 to 2022, the tournament was held in Changsha, China.